-RPG, on the other hand, has about 125 holdings, as does the large cap value counterpart (RPV).
+RPG, on the other hand, has about 110 holdings.
+The large cap value counterpart (RPV) has about 119.
 These funds focus on the companies that exhibit strong growth or value characteristics, leaving out those that don’t fall clearly into one category or the other.
 Again, it seems like a relatively minor distinction.
 But the impact on returns can clearly be significant.

 Of course, it shouldn’t be assumed that the pure style strategies will always outperform the more inclusive style funds.
 And there are of course diversification benefits to maintaining a larger base of holdings for certain investors.
 But the point is quite clear; not all growth or value funds are created equal [see Under The Hood Of Value And Growth ETFs].

 3. Small Caps vs. Large Caps